Housing Incentive Program Background

 The primary objective of this program is to create a more vibrant Downtown.
 To be vibrant, the city core needs lots of people, day and night.
 Housing brings that 24-hour activity to downtown streets and patrons to downtown businesses.
 The population growth associated with more housing leads to the development of more "value added" businesses, services and activities.
 The resultant effect is increased business, employment and entertainment opportunities which are hallmarks of a vibrant Downtown.
 With a more vibrant downtown, private investment should increase, leading to greater tax contributions.
 More people and activity Downtown also contributes to the feeling of being safe.

 The Heart of Our City Housing Incentive Program (HOCHIP) is therefore intended to incentivize the creation of new market based housing units in Downtown Lethbridge which will, in turn, increase the downtown population and thereby increasing business, employment and entertainment opportunities.

 The Heart of Our City Master Plan recognized the importance of having a critical population mass to help sustain the vitality of the Downtown.
 To attract and retain Downtown residents, it is essential to re-establish elements which contribute to a neighbourhood feeling.
 This will involve enhancing downtown by providing the necessary housing, services and amenities to support Downtown living.

 This housing incentive program is intended to help offset the cost disadvantage between Downtown and sub-urban development sites.
-The approved operating budget allocation of $1,600,000 will provide funding for up to 53 new dwelling units.
+The approved operating budget allocation of $1,600,000 for the initial phase was provided to fund for up to 53 new dwelling units.

 In order to qualify for funding, a project shall meet the following criteria: